 This Asparagus Goat Cheese Tart is an elegant and delicious addition to a brunch or lunch table.
 It’s local asparagus season where I am, so it seemed timely to share the recipe again.
 And if you can’t find local asparagus, enjoy this tart with the green spears that we can generally find year-round in stores.

-Disclosure: Sponsored Post.
-The County of Middlesex, Ontario pays me to develop recipes and write articles showcasing county produce, which they publish in their newsletter.
-That payment also applies to sharing this work on my blog and social media platforms.
-But even if they didn’t pay me, I’d still eat their asparagus.
+Disclosure: 2017 Sponsored Post.
+In 2017 the County of Middlesex, Ontario paid me to develop this recipe to showcase county produce and published it in their newsletter.
+But even if they hadn’t paid me, I’d still eat local asparagus.

 The first bite of this tart is nothing short of spectacular … shatteringly crisp phyllo, creamy goat cheese with aromatics and a hint of lemon, and that tender, flavourful asparagus.
 You won’t stop at one bite!